• Skip to primary navigation

 If you are living with a life-limiting illness, caring for someone, or navigating grief or bereavement, your wellbeing remains a vital part of living well.

-On Wednesday 23rd July, our NEW 'Living Well Hub' will start at the Coates Centre.
-This monthly drop-in session, organised by the Oakhaven Wellbeing team, will gather together important organisations to enable you to find relevant signposting and advice that you might require in order to live well.
-The drop in session will run from 10am to 12.30pm in the Coates Centre at Oakhaven, Lower Pennington Lane, Lymington SO41 8ZZ.
+This monthly drop-in session, organised by the Oakhaven Wellbeing team, gathers together important organisations to enable you to find relevant signposting and advice that you might require in order to live well.

-The Living Well Hub will be here for everyone in our New Forest, Totton and Waterside communities - you don't need to be a patient or family already known to Oakhaven.
+The Living Well Hub is here for everyone in our New Forest, Totton and Waterside communities - you don't need to be a patient or family already known to Oakhaven.
 It will be an opportunity to ask any questions that you might have, or to simply come along and find out what sort of support might be available to you in the community.

 At the Living Well Hub, you will find: